GoodTime nabs $2M to match job applicants with interviewers to save time and build rapport

 All of this is helpful and it saves recruiters loads of time, but it’s only a small part of GoodTime’s vision.
 The other half of the problem is digging through calendars to differentiate critical meetings from junk reminders and other unimportant calendar items.

-We are all guilty of filling in our calendars in such a way that they only make sense to us.
+We all are guilty of filling in our calendars in such a way that they only make sense to us.
 Email reminders get placed next to eclipse reminders and we block off time for optional all-hands conference calls even when we have no intention of attending.

 Unfortunately, this makes it really hard for a machine to automatically schedule and optimize interviews.
-So the team is working on adding in functionality that will interpret the importance of calendar items.
+So the team is working on adding functionality that will interpret the importance of calendar items.
 With a human in the loop, GoodTime would be able to bump an important interview above a birthday reminder by classifying events into categories.

 GoodTime has managed to rack up a number of early users.
 Airbnb is paying to use the platform to coordinate its engineering interviews.
-The company has also found product market fit working with Stripe, Thumbtack and others.
+The company also has found product market fit working with Stripe, Thumbtack and others.
 Some of these use cases have involved helping to diversify interview panels as well.

 And beyond just HR, the team sees potential in the calendar as a means of helping people optimize their days.
 The startup is looking to make some key hires in sales and engineering, particularly around machine learning.Featured Image: Nick Shepherd/Getty Images